johngodley/redirection/readme.txt

 = What is the performance of this plugin? =

-The plugin works in a similar manner to how WordPress handles permalinks and should result in any noticeable slowdown to your site.
+The plugin works in a similar manner to how WordPress handles permalinks and should not result in any noticeable slowdown to your site.

 == Screenshots ==